 Our team was responsible for the project from start to finish.
 It was a result of refining of the skills gone so far it evolved into a full-on application.

-One of the biggest challenges our team had faced during the development of the project was adjusting the calibration and orientation of camera phone in order to correctly depict pins and its distances.
+One of the biggest challenges our team had faced during the development of the project was adjusting the calibration and orientation of the camera phone in order to correctly depict pins and their distances.
 The challenge is that you need to know where the user is and how the phone is orientated as he walks around.

-Due to imperfections of mapping real-world device motion into a 3D scene coordinate system in ARKit, this procedure needed additional solutions and thorough testing.
-In order to pull this off, we set up the configuration in such manner that ARKit would align the world both with gravity and direction (with regards to True North) which allowed a more accurate definition of the camera's orientation on the application.
+Due to the imperfections of mapping real-world device moves into a 3D scene coordinate system in ARKit, this procedure needed additional solutions and thorough testing.
+In order to pull this off, we set up the configuration in such a manner that ARKit would align the world both with gravity and direction (with regards to True North) which allowed a more accurate definition of the camera’s orientation on the application.

 In order to avoid mistakes in the placement of the pins, we have developed an automated calibration solution that extracts pixel coordinates of the pinpoints and uses map coordinates to create correspondence.
 This provides precise placement of the pins on the screen with a realistic depiction of distance.

 Another big challenge was to maintain transmission of coordinates from Google Maps / Places to the phone so that it would be adequately depicted through the camera.
-We needed to secure correct depiction of scale, distance and vertical axis.
+We needed to secure the correct depiction of scale, distance, and vertical axis.

 We created a link between the user’s device and Google Maps / Places so that it would depict nearby pins with correct distances.
 Complex calculations and vector transformations had been applied to place location pins in proper places.

 Each place as seen on Google Places was transformed into the local 3D coordinate system on the device.

 In comparison with other challenges, the design wasn’t that big of a deal, but it definitely was a challenge of its own.
 Design requirements for such kind of project are extremely minimal and that required a completely different approach than we are usually applying.